+Numerous reports have documented that the status of forests especially in and around towns in South Sudan are in danger of disappearing; the annual deforestation rate is likely between 1.5 and 2 per cent.
 The main drivers and pressures are population growth and the increased demand for fuelwood and charcoal, the conversion of forests to urban areas and uncontrolled fires and timber harvesting.
 This has led to the degradation or deforestation of parts of the country's natural forest areas and woodlands, localised soil erosion, biodiversity loss and altered hydrological and nutrient cycles.
-Sustainably managing its forest resources offers South Sudan the opportunity to provide jobs and income and to maintain the ecological goods and services they provide.